I Have Rocks In My Head... I Mean Garden Bed!

 I remember with humor the time I had picked up a number of small rocks from a vacation in Oregon and put them in my suitcase.
 Some bright orange rocks and some totally green in color were among my prizes.

 The suitcase was obviously very heavy and all was well until I got to the area of the airport where my carry on luggage was screened.
 Not realizing that my umbrella and the opaque rocks looked very suspicious to the person looking at the x ray, I was asked to open my luggage and display the contents.

-I value these collected rocks along with the memories they invoke, and although we have recently moved to a new home and had to leave some of them behind, a selection of them continue to happily reside in our backyard garden.
+I value these collected rocks along with the memories they invoke.
+Although we have recently moved to a new home and had to leave some of them behind a selection of them continue to happily reside in our backyard garden.

 Do any of you readers have a similar attachment to rocks?
 I would love hearing from you to see what you do with them.

 Do you collect rocks and use them in your landscaping?